TRIGGER WARNING: DOMESTIC VIOLENCE and ABLEISM

 “Now if you do a Google search on “Asperger’s and Empathy”, you’ll see something strickingly at odds with that fact (the “fact” she refers to her is that people with autism have ZERO EMPATHY) – you’ll find an endless stream of links to articles claiming “not only do Aspies have empathy, we have much more of it than neurotypicals!”
 All these articles are written by Aspies themselves, and they should know, right?
 Don’t believe it for a moment!
 Remember what I said above – a key feature of their disorder is the inability to understand their disorder.

-She goes on to clarify her opinion that an autistic person’s self-assessment of being empathetic can’t be trusted unless it is verified by non-autistic people in their life.
+She goes on to clarify her opinion that if Autistic’s person calls themselves empathetic, it is an assessment that can’t be trusted unless it it verified by the non-Autistic individuals in their lives.
 This is the feedback loop – the very act of claiming to have empathy is proof you do not have empathy.

 Blogger #1 wants to prove a point, so she finds material that proves it.
-I can do the same with the idea that people with autism DO have empathy.
+I can do the same with the idea that Autistics DO have empathy.
 It is called a CONFIRMATION BIAS.

 I would love to hear about the articles you’ve read.
 If you have links, all the better.

 Now for Blogger #2.
-As I’ve already stated, her spouse falls on the autism spectrum.
+As I’ve already stated, her spouse is Autistic.
 She refers to him as having Asperger’s Syndrome.
-The post I am commenting upon is:

 I am going to list words/sentences/phrases she uses that were insulting/incorrect: